giannisdravilas/Radio-Link-Frequency-Assignment-Problem/README.md

 # Radio-Link-Frequency-Assignment
-📻📡 Solving the Constraint Satisfaction Radio Link Frequency Assignment Problem, using FC and MAC algorithms.
+📻📡 Solving the Constraint Satisfaction Radio Link Frequency Assignment Problem, using FC and MAC algorithms with the dom/wdeg heuristic.
+An attempt to solve it with MIN-CONFLICTS algorithm and some comparisons are also made.

 ### Introduction to the Problem